-- An adequate worker training on hazardous chemicals used in the facility.
+- Adequate worker training on hazardous chemicals used in the facility.

 - Lack of medical examination to monitor employee exposure to chromic acid and cadmium.

-- Injured workers exposed operating mechanical and electrical parts because equipment lacked guards.
+- Injured workers were exposed to operating mechanical and electrical parts because the equipment lacked guards.

 Approximately 32 million workers employed in the United States are routinely exposed to hazardous chemicals while on the job.
 Statistics released by OSHA reveal nearly 650 varying chemicals in approximately 3 million work environments nationwide.